-We are proposing an overall rates increase of 13.8% in 2024/25.
+We are moving forward with an overall rates increase of 13.6% in 2024/25.

 The entire country is feeling the pinch, and we are aware that this increase will not be welcome news to our ratepayers and members of the community.
 Unfortunately, we are not immune and bear the same cost pressures as everybody else.